microdee/Nuke.Unreal/README.md

 ## Using third-party C++ libraries

 Nuke.Unreal allows you to set up boilerplate for C++ libraries, or fetch them via a package manager.
+In all cases the artifacts it generates are placed in the working directory (the current location of your terminal).
 There are three methods available:

 ### Use library from [xrepo](https://xrepo.xmake.io)